BSpoones/BSpoones/readme.md

 # About

-I'm a Discord bot developer with a main focus in Python.
+> Junior Software Engineer at **[Synx Games](https://github.com/SynxGames)**

+> Freelance Software Engineer

+> Discord Bot Developer

-I mostly make and maintain Discord bots, but I also do a bit of web development and other misc projects on the side!
+I mostly make and maintain Discord Bots when i'm not at work, with some extra random stuff on the side!

-I'm currently a student at the University of Lincoln studying a BSc in Computer Science!
+I'm currently a second year compsci student at the University of Lincoln!

 ```
 I make discord bots